 PAGE II projects

-- 20 projects in low-income countries, fragile and/or conflict states (LFCs) - see list of targeted countries
+- 15 projects in low-income economies and/or fragile/conflict-affected situations - see list of targeted countries

-- 8 experimental research projects - 4 using randomized controlled trials (RCTs) and 4 using field experiments
+- 4 experimental research projects - using randomized controlled trials (RCTs)

 Follow the links below to find out more about: